adamdjbrett/doctrineofdiscovery.org/_posts/2018-07-30-faith-communities.md

 title: "Faith Communities"
 header:
   image: /assets/images/Doctrine-of-discovery-Standing-Rock-1-1200x500.jpg
+  caption: "Clergy from around the nation stood in solidarity with indigenous nations at Standing Rock Nov.
+3. [(**Photo/Ellin Jimmerson**)](https://baptistnews.com/article/clergy-repudiate-doctrine-of-discovery-as-hundreds-support-indigenous-rights-at-standing-rock/)"
 caption: 'Clergy from around the nation stood in solidarity with indigenous nations at Standing Rock Nov.
 3. Photo/Ellin Jimmerson.'
 author: admin
 excerpt: "Religious Communities who have Repudiated the Doctrine of Discovery."